-Evacuation Emergency Assembly Areas (fire alarm): Immediately evacuate the building and proceed to your EAA away from the building.
+Evacuation Emergency Assembly Areas (fire alarm): Immediately evacuate the building and proceed to the area between PHYS and MSEE .

 Shelter in Place recommendation for a tornado warning: If a tornado warning has been issued for campus, move to the lowest level possible away from exterior doors and windows.
 Seek more information on storm conditions from National Weather Service weather radio or application on mobile device.